Rockland Community College Nursing Programs - NCLEX Passing Rates and Program Rankings

 The nursing school at Rockland Community College is a public institution located in Suffern, New York.
 Its nursing programs are accredited by ACEN.

-Degree types you can earn at Rockland Community College include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Associate level degrees.
+Degree types you can earn at Rockland Community College include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Associate Degree level degrees.

-Out of 105 nursing schools in New York, the nursing program at Rockland Community College ranks #2 in the state, and out of more than 1,700 nursing programs nationally, it ranks #43.
-It's 3-year average NCLEX passing rate is 97.00%, giving the Rockland Community College an overall grade of A.
+Out of 105 nursing schools in New York, the nursing program at Rockland Community College ranks #3 in the state, and out of more than 1,700 nursing programs nationally, it ranks #31.
+It's 3-year average NCLEX-RN passing rate is 97.90%, giving the Rockland Community College an overall grade of A.

 Nursing Program Stats at a Glance for Rockland Community College